RQuery/myumbc-grade-dist-stats/README.md

 ### Basic Usage

 Select and copy the grades from the table on the myUMBC page.
 ![](images/grade-example.png)

-Create a file in the root directory named 'grades.csv', containing the grade distribution pasted in.
+**As demonstrated in the figure above, do not include the last line** Create a file in the root directory named 'grades.csv', containing the grade distribution pasted in.

 Run the following in the root directory: